mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - That's it for the frontend for now.
 We're sort of halfway through getting user login functionality working.
 The other half is on the backend, which we'll build next.

 ## Backend
 - Our Rails API-only backend will serve our users to the frontend for login.
 We'll use Devise and JWT for backend auth.
+We'll also setup S3 on AWS for hosting our avatars and other file uploads.

 ### Rails Starter API
 - install VSCode extentions `Ruby LSP` and `Rubocop`